Herman A. Flurscheim

 Herman Adolph Flürscheim (August 1, 1851 – August 18, 1914) was a pioneer dry goods merchant and art collector.
 He was one of the first merchants to move to Fifth Avenue.

 Biography

-He was born in Frankfurt, Germany on August 1, 1851.
+He was born in the Free City of Frankfurt on August 1, 1851.

 He came to the United States in 1875 or earlier.
 He had a brother, Michael Flürscheim.
 Herman worked for Stern Brothers until 1901 when he partnered with Franklin Simon in Franklin Simon & Co.
 Herman's children include: Harry D. Flurscheim; Estelle Flurscheim, who married Otto Loeb; Agnes E. Flurscheim, and Helen I. Flurscheim, who married Ansel Straus.

-He died in Manhattan, New York City on August 18, 1914 and his estate was worth over $1M (approximately $ today).
+He died in Manhattan, New York City on August 18, 1914, and his estate was worth over $1M (approximately $ today).